Review 51 (2021): 105–130 https://doi.org/10.22584/nr51.2021.005

 water, freeze prevention in water distribution lines, pharmaceuticals

-treatment, point-of-use dechlorination, POE UV treatment, ozone treatment
+treatment, point-of-use dechlorination, POE UV treatment,

-(pre-distribution and POE), stabilized hydrogen peroxide treatment
+ozone treatment (pre-distribution and POE), stabilized hydrogen peroxide

-specifications and O&M more generally.
+technical specifications and O&M more generally.

 5.4 Analysis of Water and Wastewater across Canada’s North